 After tooth loss, the surrounding area of the jaw will no longer receive proper stimulation, causing it to gradually recede.
 This bone recession can eventually lead to changing facial structure and a range of oral health concerns.
 Dental implants, which are small metal posts that function as artificial tooth roots, require a certain amount of bone density for placement, so patients with weakened jawbones will often find they are precluded from treatment.
 In these cases, bone grafting offers an effective way to restore lost jawbone density.

 Bone grafting involves surgically placing a small amount of healthy bone into the jaw.
 The graft not only replaces lost tissue, but it also stimulates new bone growth.
-The graft typically comes from one of two sources — the patient’s own body or from an outside donor.
+The graft typically comes from 1 of 2 sources — the patient’s own body or from an outside donor.
 We can evaluate your candidacy for bone grafting by taking cone beam computerized tomography (CT) scans.
-These scans will create a 3-D image of your jawbone so that we can evaluate the level of bone recession.
+These scans will create a 3D image of your jawbone so that we can evaluate the level of bone recession.

 Your bone grafting surgery may be performed at Dr. Ajmo’s office or at the hospital, depending on the source of the graft and the number of implants you plan on receiving.
 In general, 1 or 2 implants typically only require a little grafting material from the chin, necessitating a simple outpatient procedure at the office.
 Multiple implants often need more grafting material, usually from the hip or shin bone, which must be extracted at the hospital.